emily21030/schmidt-submission/README.md

 ## Tuesday, 5/31 7:00pm - 8:30pm
 **WHO:** Roy

 **WHAT:** Tried making some sort of powerup indicator.
 And tried freeing everything.
+The solution was to put in a grid that let us see where things were.

 **BUGS:** No matter what, indicator refuses to show, and the walls instead turn invisible (they aren't removed, they literally just disappear).
 These are two entities that have absolutely no correlation with one another.